Help make camps possible

 Throughout the week, each family POD will stay together for all activities.
 In addition, there is generally a camp COUSIN(s) assigned to each POD, making the staff to children ratio even higher.

-Camp Directors, staff, and BIG campers go through intensive training, including a study of the dynamics of child abuse and neglect, using recognized professionals in the field as faculty as well as safeguarding training.
+Camp Directors, staff, and BIG campers go through intensive training, including a study of the dynamics of child abuse and neglect, using recognised professionals in the field as faculty as well as safeguarding training.

-There are strict policies and procedures for behaviour of campers, volunteers, and staff which ensure that there is never an opportunity for an unsafe or questionable situation.
+There are robust operational policies and procedures, such as the “two deep” rule, which ensure that there is never an opportunity for an unsafe or questionable situation.

 There are 68,680 children in care living in foster homes across the United Kingdom.